When you discover your dharma… what’s next?

 These days, my focus is not to hunt down the elusive missing piece to a frustrating puzzle, because I no longer feel that confusion.

-(One of the many blessings of discovering your dharma! 🙂 )
+(One of the many blessings of finding your dharma! 🙂 )

 While I still do have questions, they now come from a different place – a feeling of being on track, a sense of winning the game, a heartfelt alignment with the work that I’m meant to be doing, work that – joy of joys – I absolutely LOVE.